hschimpf/bancard-sdk/README.md

 ```

 # Security Vulnerabilities
-If you encounter any security related issue, feel free to raise a ticket on the issue traker.
+If you encounter any security-related issues, please feel free to raise a ticket on the issue tracker.

+# Contributing
+Contributions are welcome!
+If you find any issues or would like to add new features or improvements, please feel free to submit a pull request.

-# Contributors
+## Contributors
 - [Hermann D. Schimpf](https://hds-solutions.net)

 # Licence
+This library is open-source software licensed under the [GPL-3.0 License](LICENSE).
-GPL-3.0 Please see [License File](LICENSE) for more information.
+Please see the [License File](LICENSE) for more information.